keithrbennett/rock_books/README.md

 * Import of data from financial institutions
 * On the fly data validation
 * Data entry conveniences such as drop down selection lists for data such as accounts
+* Tracking of receivables and payables (other than generating the standard report set)
+* Aggregation of sub-accounts, such as aggregating separate receivable accounts for each client
 * Fancy reporting and graphing -- however, RockBooks' bringing links to all the entity's documentation and output into a single web page may well be more useful